telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 # Capturing Modes

-Fiddler Everywhere is a local forward proxy that captures HTTP(S), WebScoket, and gRPC traffic.
+Fiddler Everywhere is a local forward proxy that captures HTTP(S), WebSocket, and gRPC traffic.

 The application supports capturing modes such as automatic [system capturing](#system-capturing), [independent browser capturing](#independent-browser-capturing), and [independent terminal capturing](#independent-terminal-capturing).
 Upon startup, Fiddler Everywhere will also capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing).